 TRX already has some big partnerships, such as the one with oBike.
 The largest bike-sharing company in Southeast Asia (oBike), based in Singapore, launched its own token, oCoin.
-The token was launched this year on Tron’s network back in January. oCoins have real-world utility as the coins can be used to buy rides on the oBike’s platform.
+The token was launched on Tron’s network. oCoins have real-world utility, as the coins can be used to buy rides on the oBike’s platform.
 The company enables users to earn oCoins just by choosing to ride oBikes.

 This is not a surprising move from the non-profit foundation behind Tron.